felixlheureux/better-gov/README.md

-# Appointment Taking App Replacement
+# SAAQ Appointment Taking App Replacement

 This project aims to replace a governmental appointment-taking app with a more secure and efficient solution.
 The app is built using React, Typescript, Mantine React, and Pigeon Map.